 As part of the Guadiana project, the Bank entered into a promissory purchase and sale agreement in the second half of 2022 in respect of a portfolio of 563 properties for a sales price of Euros 23 million.
 The derecognition of the property from the balance sheet will occur as the deeds are executed.
-As at December 31, 2022, the deeds of 140 properties were executed for a sales price of Euros 4 million, with the gains/losses realised on this sale being recorded under the caption "Profit or loss from non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations" (Note 33).
+As at December 31, 2022, the deeds of 140 properties were executed for a sales price of Euros 4 million, with the gains/losses realised on this sale being recorded under the caption "Profit or loss from non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations" (Note 35).

-The initial recognition of these assets is carried out at the lower of their fair value less their expected selling costs and the book value of the loan granted object of the recovery, being tested for impairment on the date of reclassification to this caption.
+These assets are initially recorded at the lower of their fair value less their expected selling costs and the book value of the loan granted object of the recovery, being tested for impairment on the date of reclassification to this caption.
 On the other hand, assets recovered following the termination of finance lease contracts are recorded under assets for the principal outstanding on the date of termination of the contract.